Sandbox provides up to $25K in cumulative funding.

 - Under $5K: you fill out an online application.

-- Over $5K: You fill out an online application, but you will also participate in an interview, and may have to pitch your idea to our funding board which is made up of investors and industry experts.
+- Over $5K: You fill out an online application, but you may also have to pitch your idea to our funding board which is made up of investors and industry experts.

 - Summer applications are for up to $5K only, but team members can also apply for a summer living allowance of up to $4K per student and a max of $10K per team.